The Balanced Three-Role Model

 -

-Partners fly the aircraft.
+Partners deliver the system

 -

-1. Sponsors Lead the Mission — Outcomes, Intent, and Authority
+1. Sponsors Lead the Mission

 -